Case Study: The Amazon Rainforest

 Rainforests are incredibly complex ecosystems, but understanding a few basics about their ecology will help us understand why clear-cutting and fragmentation are such destructive activities for rainforest biodiversity.

 High biodiversity in tropical rainforests means that the interrelationships between organisms are very complex.
 A single tree may house more than 40 different ant species, each of which has a different ecological function and may alter the habitat in distinct and important ways.
 Ecologists debate about whether systems that have high biodiversity are stable and resilient, like a spider web composed of many strong individual strands, or fragile, like a house of cards.
 Both metaphors are likely appropriate in some cases.
-One thing we can be certain of is that it is very difficult in a rainforest system, as in most others, to affect just one type of organism.
+One thing we can be certain of is that it is very difficult in a rainforest system, as in most other ecosystems, to affect just one type of organism.
 Also, clear cutting one small area may damage hundreds or thousands of established species interactions that reach beyond the cleared area.

 Pollination is a challenge for rainforest trees because there are so many different species, unlike forests in the temperate regions that are often dominated by less than a dozen tree species.
 One solution is for individual trees to grow close together, making pollination simpler, but this can make that species vulnerable to extinction if the one area where it lives is clear cut.
 Another strategy is to develop a mutualistic relationship with a long-distance pollinator, like a specific bee or hummingbird species.
 These pollinators develop mental maps of where each tree of a particular species is located and then travel between them on a sort of “trap-line” that allows trees to pollinate each other.
 One problem is that if a forest is fragmented then these trap-line connections can be disrupted, and so trees can fail to be pollinated and reproduce even if they haven’t been cut.